hdheath/flair-test-suite/docs/overview.md

 ### Design

 The FLAIR Test Suite is organized around **end-to-end test cases**, where each **test-case** is a complete FLAIR workflow from raw reads through FLAIR quantify with self-contained stage options at each step.
-After each stage of a test-case, a set of **QC Checkpoints** (sub-tests) validate the intermediate outputs to decide if the run should continue.
+After each stage of a test-case, a set of **QC Checkpoints** (sub-tests) validate the intermediate outputs.

 ---